MicrosoftDocs/azure-media-services/media-services/latest/includes/task-show-asset-filter-cli.md

 <!--Show the details of an asset filter CLI-->

-## Show the details of an asset filter
+### Show the details of an asset filter with the CLI

 :::code language="azurecli" source="~/../media-services-v3-python/cli/code-snippets.sh" id="AmsAssetFilterShow" interactive="azurecli-interactive":::